Imre Arakas: Spain

 He left Estonia for Spain in 1998.
 A failed assassination attempt was made in Marbella and two Estonians were jailed for their part in it.

 After this he became a freelance professional killer who is suspected of being responsible for a number of murders across Europe.

 Ireland

 He was employed by the Kinahan gang as part of the Kinahan-Hutch feud.
 He was hired to kill James "Mago" Gately.
 Arakas owed a lot of money and the €100,000 payment for murdering Gately would pay off a large amount of it.
-Gardaí received intelligence that he was going to arrive in Ireland and put him under surveillance.
+The Gardaí received intelligence that he was going to arrive in Ireland and put him under surveillance.
 The assassination was prevented and in 2018, he was jailed for six years by the Special Criminal Court.
 While in Mountjoy Prison he suffered a stroke.

 Charges in Lithuania

 He is expected to be deported to Lithuania after release from prison where he faces murder charges.
-He is a suspect in the murder of Deimantas Bugavicius, lover of Lithuanian pop star Vita Jakutienė, on 6 November 2015.
+He is a suspect in the murder of Deimantas Bugavičius, lover of Lithuanian pop star Vita Jakutienė, on 6 November 2015.
 The victim was shot by a three-man gang.
 In June 2020 he announced that he would challenge the extradition.
+He was deported to Lithuania in 2023 where he was being held on murder charges.